navidR/database-storage-engine/readme.md

 > cmake .. -DCMAKE_BUILD_TYPE=Release
 > make
 ```
-After CMake tested your environment you have to see two file named : "cmpt740-1-storage" and "cmpt740-1-storage_with_O_DIRECT".
+After CMake tested your environment you have to see two file named : "storage-engine" and "storage-engine_with_O_DIRECT".

-The file named "cmpt740-1-storage_with_O_DIRECT" is the one which has the **O_DIRECT** flag for open system call and will write to disk directly.
+The file named "storage_with_O_DIRECT" is the one which has the **O_DIRECT** flag for open system call and will write to disk directly.
 Both of the executables do run **the same tests**.
 But the one with O_DIRECT in its name uses **O_DIRECT** and does write to disk directly.

 ## Flags